-Merchant Portal endpoints whitelisting
+Merchant Portal endpoints allowlisting

-Merchant Portal is exposed to WAN and MUST NOT provide any Gateway or Backoffice facilities.
+Merchant Portal is exposed to WAN and MUST NOT provide any Gateway or Back Office facilities.

-In the webserver configuration (AWS WAF can also be used), only HTTP endpoints of the
+In the web server configuration (AWS WAF can also be used), only HTTP endpoints of the

-/^[a-zA-Z-]+-merchant-portal-gui.* - use this pattern as a whitelist in Nginx (or WAF) configuration.
+/^[a-zA-Z-]+-merchant-portal-gui.*—use this pattern as a whitelist in Nginx or WAF configuration.